 The family has been called many names: a school of love and virtue, the most basic social unit of society, the nucleus of civilization, the moral centre, a domestic church … Have you ever thought to look at the family as the Body of Christ in miniature?

 Personally, I really like this image.
 Maybe it's because I always loved the way “the body” metaphor was applied to the people of God being one in Christ.
-I think it’s a simple, yet incredibly profound and articulate way in which to sum up the identity of every Christian as being simultaneously unique but also an integral part of a whole.
+I think it’s a simple, yet a incredibly profound and articulate way in which to sum up the identity of every Christian as being simultaneously unique but also an integral part of a whole.

 And it makes sense to me to think of the family in the same terms, just on a very elementary level.
 Each of us is a unique member but together we make up the family.